odroe/odroe/sites/odroe.dev/en/docs/oref/get-started.md

 > [!TIP]
 > For more details about `obs()`, please check [Core → Observable](/docs/oref/core#observable-obs).

-There are multiple ways to implement fine-grained updates:
+There are multiple ways to implement fine-grained rebuild:

-* Use `Builder` to wrap the collection scope.
+* Use `Observer` to wrap and observe reactive data.
 * Use [`obs()`](/docs/oref/core#observable-obs) for observation.
 * Use [`derived() - Derivation`](/docs/oref/core#derivation-derived) to combine values.